 Moon+ Reader Pro – One of the perks of the paid version is the addition of TTS, which can be activated by shaking your device.

-Mantano Ebook Reader Premium – The paid version of Mantano supports TTS.
+Bookari Ebook Reader Premium – The paid version of Bookari supports TTS.
+App previously called Mantano.

 ezPDF Reader – A paid app that supports PDF format mainly but DRM-free ePub is supported too.